Kaleidosium/mejikom-web/content/intro.md

 ---

-Hello and welcome to my commission page!
+Hello and welcome to my website!
 My name is Meji, a small furry artist based in Indonesia.
 I'm 19 y.o and i use she/her pronouns.
 I like to draw stuff mostly about furries, my ocs, and stuffs that i like!